RA190400/Ford_Assessment/README.md

 ```
 **💡 Benefit:** This makes my system **not just a search engine, but an actual math tutor**, helping users **understand concepts rather than just getting answers**.

----

-## **🚀 Final Thoughts**
-By combining **LaTeX processing, symbolic computation, FAISS-based retrieval, and structured explanations**, I’ve built a **powerful math-focused AI system**.
-It can:
-✔ Retrieve and process **math-specific documents and theorems**.
-✔ Provide **accurate, step-by-step explanations**.
-✔ Display **math queries and solutions in proper LaTeX formatting**.
-✔ Handle **complex mathematical reasoning beyond just text search**.

-This makes it an **ideal system for students, researchers, and anyone needing structured math assistance**. 🚀

-Would you like me to refine or add anything? 😊